AvneetSidhu/VMStream/README.md

 | WIDTH      | Width of the application viewport              | 1280                      |
 | HEIGHT     | Height of the application viewport             | 720                       |
 | TAILNET    | Tailnet IP of the machine to be streamed       | 100.xx.xxx.xxx

+Lastly, to avoid having to port-forward or pay for hosting, you can run this application within a virtual machine that you can connect to using tailscale.
+Simply add the vm or device you plan to stream to a tailnet and connect via the ip address or magicDNS.

 ## How it's Made: